Visiting School

 Healthy Breaks

 Healthy lifestyles are always promoted at Moorfields Primary School; we encourage the children to bring a healthy break to school.
 This could be fruit, vegetables, or a bread snack (without sugary spreads or jams!)
 Yogurts, breadsticks, crackers - there are loads of options, but we try to encourage foods which are not high in fats and sugars.
-Each class teacher operates their own system of encouragement for healthy breaks, but Fridays are not included in any rewards system - it's a day off!
+This is not mandatory, but each class teacher operates their own system of encouragement/reward for healthy breaks.
+Fridays are not included in these reward systems - it's a day off!

 NUTS - please avoid sending foods containing peanuts as we regularly have children with nut allergies.